Thetford railway station: History

 The ECR and its rival, the Eastern Union Railway (EUR), were both sizing up the NR to acquire and expand their railway empire.
 The ECR trumped the EUR by taking over the NR, including Thetford station, on 8 May 1848.

 By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
 Actually, Thetford became a GER station on 1 July 1862 when the GER took over the ECR and the EUR before the Bill received the Royal Assent.
 Also in the 1860s the GER opened a line from Roudham towards Swaffham.
 Roudham was renamed Roudham Junction.

 A decade later the Bill received Royal Assent, promoting a line linking Bury St Edmunds (on the Ipswich to Cambridge line) and Thetford.
 The Act was passed on 5 July 1873 and work was started by the Thetford & Watton Railway (T&WR) in 1874.
 The T&WR opened the first part of the line on 15 November 1875.
 The line went south and terminated at Thetford Bridge, the first station after Thetford going towards Bury St. Edmunds.
 The opening made Thetford a joint GER and T&WR station.
-Four months later the rest of the line opened to Bury St. Edmund's.
+Four months later the rest of the line opened to Bury St. Edmunds.
 Two years later the GER took over the T&WR and joint working at Thetford ended.

 The system remained in place for the next four decades, apart from the disruption of First World War.
 The difficult economic circumstances that existed after the war led the Government to pass the Railways Act 1921, which led to the creation of the "Big Four".
 The GER amalgamated with several other companies to form the London & North Eastern Railway (LNER).
 Thetford became an LNER station on 1 January 1923.